Siege of Dubrovnik: JNA advance

 On 1 October, the JNA started its offensive towards Dubrovnik, moving the 2nd Titograd Corps west through the Popovo field north of the city.
 The JNA 2nd Corps destroyed the village of Ravno before turning south towards Dubrovačko Primorje area, aiming to envelop Dubrovnik from the west.
 The second axis of the JNA advance was assigned to the 9th Boka Kotorska VPS.
 It originated in the Bay of Kotor about 35 km south-east of Dubrovnik and was directed through Konavle.
 The advance started at 5 am after preparatory artillery fire against Vitaljina and other targets in Konavle.
 The advance, using several roads in the region, was supported by the Yugoslav Navy and the Air Force.
 Croatian defences were nonexistent in Konavle and light in Dubrovačko Primorje—the only JNA casualties of the day occurred during a successful ZNG ambush in Čepikuće village.
-On the first day of the offensive, JNA artillery attacked Srđ Hill and the Žarkovica promontory just to the north and east of Dubrovnik, while Yugoslav Air Force MiG-21s raided Komolac in Rijeka Dubrovačka to the west, destroying supplies of electricity and water to Dubrovnik.
+On the first day of the offensive, JNA artillery attacked Srđ Hill and the Žarkovica promontory just to the north and east of Dubrovnik, while Yugoslav Air Force MiG-21s struck Komolac in Rijeka Dubrovačka to the west, destroying supplies of electricity and water to Dubrovnik.
 Until the end of December, Dubrovnik relied on fresh water supplied by boats and electricity from a few electric generators.

 Over the next three days, the JNA made slow progress.
 Its artillery attacked Srđ Hill, the Fort Imperial and Žarkovica on 2 October.
 The next day, the JNA shelled Dubrovnik's Belvedere Hotel, where a ZNG defence post was located, and the Yugoslav Air Force bombarded the city's Argentina Hotel.
 On 4 October, the JNA 2nd Corps captured Slano in Dubrovačko Primorje, interdicting the Adriatic Highway there and isolating Dubrovnik from the rest of Croatia.
 On 5 October, the Ploče district of Dubrovnik was shelled, followed by a Yugoslav Air Force strike on the Fort Imperial the next day.